Big 5 Safari Uganda: Must-See Wildlife In 2025

 Africa-big-5-safari-animal-Rhinoceros

-Cape buffalo are considered one of the most dangerous members of the African Big 5 safari animals, known for their unpredictable behavior and strong herding instinct.
-They are frequently encountered on Big 5 African safari tours, roaming across open grasslands and savannas.
-While they are herbivores, their massive horns and sheer power make them a formidable animal to observe.
-In Uganda, buffalo herds are commonly found in Murchison Falls National Park and Queen Elizabeth National Park.
+Cape buffalo are one of the most dangerous members of the African Big 5 safari animals, and they are very known for their unpredictable nature and strong herding instinct.
+They are very common on Big 5 African safari tours, ranging over open grasslands and savannas.
+Though they are herbivores, their large horns and raw power make them an impressive animal to see.
+In Uganda, the buffalo herds are very often found in Murchison Falls National Park and Queen Elizabeth National Park.

 • Habitat: Grasslands, savannas, and forests.